What is an inversion table I hear you ask?

 Criticisms of Inversion Tables

-Some comments have also been made against the frequent use of inversion tables.
+Some comments have also been made against the frequent use of an inversion table.
 When used improperly, the device can actually cause posture problems instead of solving them.
 Individuals with health issues such as blood clots or high blood pressure are advised not to use such tables.